-The following are specific provisions relative to your Emission Control System (ECS) Warranty Coverage.
+The following are specific provisions relative to your Exhaust and Evaporative Emission Control System (ECS) Warranty Coverage.

-1. APPLICABILITY: This warranty shall apply to 1995 and later model year California small off-road engines (SORE) (for other states, 1997 and later model year engines).
-The ECS Warranty Period shall begin on the date the new engine or equipment is delivered to its original, end-use purchaser, and shall continue for 24 consecutive months thereafter.
+1. APPLICABILITY: This warranty shall apply to 1997 and later model year small off-road engines.
+The ECS Warranty Period shall begin on the date the new engine is delivered to its original, end-use purchaser, and shall continue for 24 consecutive months thereafter.